martin-lizner/trezor-ssh-agent/README.md

 The `iconv` library is used to map character sets and is usually provided as part of the operating system.
 MultiBit Hardware will work with version 1.11+.
 We have seen problems with running the code through an IDE where `iconv` responds with a failure code of -1.

+#### My production Trezor doesn't work on Mac OS X

+Correct.
+After 4 days of trying everything we could think of we just could not get the HID interface to a production Trezor to work on Mac OS X Mavericks.
+Our conclusion was the following:

+* A device declaring itself as USB HID is claimed by Mac OS X and is not released to anything using `libusb` so usb4java is ineffective
+* A signed kernel extension (kext) can be used to trick OS X into releasing this claim removing the "Access denied" message but this cannot be part of the MultiBit Hardware project because it's really the responsibility of the device manufacturers to provide
+* it could be that an update to the `javahidapi` wrapper for the Signal 11 `hidapi` would work but to go down that road would mean the MultiBit Hardware project forking `javahidapi` and that's just too much effort for us to maintain

+Possible workarounds are:

+* buy a cheap Windows laptop and use that for your Trezor
+* use a Raspberry Pi as a "bridge" between the production Trezor and an Ethernet socket connection
+* invest time and money into getting Mac OS X support integrated into MultiBit Hardware (donations and pull requests accepted)

 ### Closing notes